themesberg/flowbite/content/components/accordion.md

 ### Methods

-Use the methods from the **Tabs** object to programatically change the current active tab using JavaScript.
+Use the object methods on the Accordion object to programatically open, close, or toggle the visibility of a given accordion item.

 <div class="overflow-x-auto relative my-10 shadow-md sm:rounded-lg">
     <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">